John Goldschmidt: Life and career

-Goldschmidt advised the European Union on their audiovisual policy and proposed the setting up of a European Script Fund as part of the EU's MEDIA programme.
+He advised the European Union on their audiovisual policy and proposed the setting up of a European Script Fund as part of the EU's MEDIA programme.
 Goldschmidt's production company Viva Films was set up through an output deal for fiction films with Granada Television in London and NDR in Hamburg.
 Goldschmidt has been a member of both BAFTA and European Film Prize (of the European Film Academy) juries.
 He co-wrote (with Michael Radford) the report which proposed Channel 4's involvement in theatrical films, recently co-wrote (with Don Boyd) The Director's Guild of Great Britain's report to the British government on the UK tax credit for feature film production and has been a member of the board of Directors UK and of the Directors UK film committee.

 Goldschmidt directed Dough in London and Budapest in 2015, starring Jonathan Pryce.
 The film was released in the US in 2016, and won several awards.